munificent/craftinginterpreters/book/resolving-and-binding.md

 any work that doesn't rely on state that's only available at runtime can be done in this way.

-Out variable resolution pass works like a sort of mini-interpreter.
+Our variable resolution pass works like a sort of mini-interpreter.
 It walks the tree, visiting each node, but a static analysis is different from a dynamic
 execution: